Angel Interceptor – Possible Prototype?

 TV SERIES:

-Both the Dinky and the Airfix models were based on the prop used in Captain Scarlet TV Series.
+This is the prop used in Captain Scarlet TV Series.

 In the TV series the Angel Interceptor is a single seater supersonic fighter jet employed by the SPECTRUM organisation as a fighter compliment aboard it’s floating air carrier Cloudbase and as a general air defence and strike force.
 They were flown by an all-female team of top pilots called Destiny, Symphony, Rhapsody, Melody and Harmony Angel.